PewDiePie: 2013–2014: Becoming the most-subscribed and most-viewed user

 By 2013, Kjellberg became "ubiquitous" on the platform.
 On 18 February, his channel reached 5 million subscribers, and in April, he was covered in The New York Times after surpassing 6 million subscribers.
 In May 2013, at the inaugural Starcount Social Stars Awards in Singapore, Kjellberg won the award for "Swedish Social Star".
 Nominated alongside Jenna Marbles, Smosh, and Toby Turner, he also won the award for "Most Popular Social Show".
 In June, Kjellberg published "A Funny Montage", an entry in his series of compilations of clips from previous uploads.
 Many of his most-viewed videos are such compilations, and the specific June 2013 entry spent a considerable amount of time as Kjellberg's most-viewed video overall, with publications citing it as such through 2018.

 In July, he overtook Jenna Marbles to become the second most-subscribed user, and shortly thereafter surpassed 10 million subscribers.
-In August, Kjellberg signed with Maker's gaming sub-network, Polaris.
+On 1 August, Kjellberg signed with Maker's gaming sub-network, Polaris.
 Polaris functioned as a relaunching of The Game Station, Maker's gaming network.
-On 15 August, Kjellberg became the most-subscribed user on YouTube, suprassing Smosh.
+On 15 August, Kjellberg became the most-subscribed user on YouTube, surpassing Smosh.
 For the achievement, Kjellberg received a certificate from Guinness World Records.
 In November, YouTube's Spotlight channel overtook Kjellberg's as the most-subscribed.
 Later in the month, Kjellberg proclaimed his dislike of YouTube's new comment system, and disabled the comment section on all of his videos.
 After a brief back-and-forth in December, his channel firmly supplanted the YouTube Spotlight on 23 December to once again become the most-subscribed on YouTube.
 Throughout 2012 and 2013, Kjellberg's channel was one of the fastest-growing on YouTube, in terms of subscribers gained.
 Billboard reported that the channel gained more subscribers than any other channel in 2013.

 Around 2014, as YouTube began to invest more deeply in creators, the company developed a classification system for its stable of stars.
 Either they followed the SNL model, using YouTube to springboard into TV or film, or they took the Oprah path, building empires of fervent audiences right on YouTube.

 PewDiePie was one of the best Oprahs.
 He lived and breathed YouTube.